 Take a look to see that the outdoor portion of the system is in good repair and that there isn’t any grass, weeds or other debris that may be clogging the AC condenser.
 Over time, this could cause inefficient cooling and higher energy bills.

 And make sure that there is adequate space between the AC equipment and any buildings, foliage or fences to allow for proper airflow.

 Inspect Your Furnace

 Your air conditioner relies on the furnace to run even in the summer months.
 Listen to your furnace to see if there are any unusual noises that could indicate an issue with the blower motor or other internal parts.
+Learn more about How to Troubleshoot Your Furnace.
 Also be sure to keep the air filters clean and replace them if necessary.

 Vents & Ducts